 “Then she’s stealing from you.
 That’s what I mean by exploited.
 And please don’t tell me she ‘earns’ the money that she makes off of your labor.”

 “Why not?”
 Pancho said.
 “I think she does earn it.
-There’s a great deal of overhead and responsibility, and she bootstrapped this business herself and started it up.”
+There’s a great deal of overhead and responsibility, and she bootstrapped this business herself.”

 “The best way for me to describe it to you,” the young man said, “is to take it back to Karl Marx and his analysis of capitalism.
 This way, we can more fully define what the term ‘earning’ means.
 Imagine that you’re a person seeking a job, and I’m the employer by whom you’re seeking to get hired — and so, let’s say, after we discuss things for a while, we both agree on my paying you a wage of fifteen dollars per hour.”